Man gets parole after plea in 2019 Christmas standoff, shots

 ALLENTOWN, Pa.
 (AP) - An eastern Pennsylvania man apologized as he pleaded guilty to charges in a lengthy standoff with police with shots fired on Christmas night of last year.

 The (Allentown) Morning Call reports that 25-year-old Tyler Hartenstine promised to take his mental health treatment seriously so that he can be a better father to his 18-month-old son.
-He said he was trying to “take every right step so someday I can look at my son and say, ‘Dad made a mistake, but this is what Dad did to right it.’ ”
+He said he was trying to “take every right step so someday I can look at my son and say, ‘Dad made a mistake, but this is what Dad did to right it.’”

 Hartenstine pleaded guilty in Lehigh County Court on Tuesday to five counts of aggravated assault in a plea bargain and was sentenced to time served to 24 months followed by two years of probation.
 Five charges of reckless endangerment as well as a charge of carrying/discharging a firearm were withdrawn.
 Hartenstine, who served eight months in jail before being transferred to a mental health facility, was granted immediate parole.